dasmiq/passim/README.md

 the output.
 In particular, a `date` field, if present, will be used to sort passages within each cluster.

-Natural language text is redundant, and adding XML markup and JSON field names increases the redundancy.
+Natural language text is redundant, and adding markup and JSON field names increases the redundancy.
 Spark and passim support several compression schemes.
 For relatively small files, gzip is adequate; however, when the input files are large enough that the do